 The application has to contain the following documentation:

 - Application form (English, bokmål or nynorsk)

 - Diploma for the master's degree / major subject / professional exam or equivalent.
 If you have a foreign education, we ask you to enclose documentation for the entire course of education, ie a bachelor's degree and a master's degree (possibly a Master's degree and major subject).
 Foreign education shall be verified by NOKUT.

 - Curriculum Vitae (CV).

 - Possible list of publications (beyond the master's thesis).

 - An (individual) project description of 5-11 pages (see the PhD regulations for OsloMet for requirements for the project description).

 Note: All PhD projects must be peer-reviewed in connection with admission.
 If your PhD project is peer-reviewed already: list when and by whom in the project description (e.g. NFR, grant award or other)

 and attach the evaluation/confirmation of the review.
 If your project is part of a larger research project, you must submit a description of which parts of the larger project that will form your PhD project.
 If the project has been prepared by you / supervisor without external academic assessment, you must have the project peer reviewed by two persons, at least one of them must be internal.
 It is the responsibility of the main supervisor to designate those who will assess the project description before the application for admission can be considered in the doctoral committee.
-Please contact the PhD administration who will send you the template for peer review.
+Template for peer review (bokmål or nynorsk).